TL;DR

 FAQ

-• One email per interviewer or one to the recruiter?
+- One email per interviewer or one to the recruiter?
 One per interviewer if you have their email.
-Recruiter gets a short separate note.
+The recruiter gets a short separate note — they usually forward yours to the panel anyway.

-• Same-day or next-morning?
+- Same-day or next-morning?
 Same-day if the interview was before 4pm, next-morning otherwise.
-Within 24 hours either way.
+Within 24 hours either way; that timing is where the data shows the impact.

-• Do recruiters actually read these?
-Hiring managers do.
-Recruiters log them.
+- Do recruiters actually read these?
+Hiring managers do — 80% say it factors into their decision.
+Recruiters mostly log and forward them.

-• Can I attach a portfolio link?
-Yes — one link, in the signature, no “by the way” framing.
+- Can I attach a portfolio link?
+Yes — one link, in the signature, with no “by the way” framing.

 Tags: #AI writing #Job search #Interview #Email writing #Thank-you email